fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What considerations do I need to make when starting a Fintech company?

 > What will be the programming language that will rule them all?

 > What are the biggest challenges in computer programming field for the coming years?